petejohanson/scalamachine/core/src/jekyll/index.md

 ---
-layout: default
+layout: index
-title: Home
+title: Scalamachine
 ---

-Scalamachine is a port of [Basho](http://basho.com)'s [Webmachine](http://github.com/basho/webmachine) to Scala.
-Pluggable into your choice of existing server-side web frameworks, it enables development of rich REST APIs that conform to HTTP semantics.
-Develop your API alongside your existing project or standalone.
+Write well-formed HTTP APIs in [Scala](http://www.scala-lang.org).
+Run them on [Netty](http://netty.io) or using your choice of javax.servlet container (support for more servers coming soon).

-REST APIs revolve around the idea of resources.
-So do APIs built with Scalamachine.
-A resource in Scalamachine is an implementation of the `Resource` trait, a set of functions the implementation can override.
-The collection of functions define the properties of a resource and dictate how the resource can be interacted with from the outside world.
-For example, what content types, charsets and encodings are supported, the etag or last modified date of the resource, and how the request is authorized.
-Scalamachine puts all of these details upfront using them to do things like content negotiation and handling of conditional requests for you.
-Scalamachine implements the [V3 Webmachine Flow Diagram](http://wiki.basho.com/images/http-headers-status-v3.png) which defines the semantics of how each function is used.
+Scalamachine is opinionated; its not for everyone. *It strives to treat HTTP as an application-level protocol, be lightweight, help you write referentially transparent code and get out of your way when building the rest of your application*.

-For each request Scalamachine must decide which resource it will run through the [flowchart](http://wiki.basho.com/images/http-headers-status-v3.png) to determine the result of the request.
-A `DispatchTable` defines routes, or url path patterns, and which resources are bound to requests matching those routes.
+You provide the details like what content-types your resources provide, cache details like etags and last modified timestamps and how requests are authorized.

-The project was just released open-sourced and published, more documentation will be added shortly.
+Scalamachine takes care of things like content-type negotiation, cache control and responding on failed authorization.